How air flow meters help enhancing wastewater aeration system?

 Aeration is used in wastewater treatment to supply oxygen to bacteria, which is necessary for the biodegradation of organic contaminants present in wastewater.
 This process promotes the natural decomposition of organic matter through the use of oxygen by the bacteria.

-How can air flow meters help reduce energy costs in wastewater treatment?
+How can air flowmeters help reduce energy costs in wastewater treatment?

-Air flow meters help reduce energy costs in wastewater treatment by accurately measuring and monitoring air flow to aeration tanks, enabling better control and optimization of the aeration process, and therefore energy savings.
+Air flow meters help reduce energy costs in wastewater treatment by accurately measuring and monitoring the air flow to aeration tanks, enabling better control and optimization of the aeration process, and therefore energy savings.